 “The Lancet Commission recommends that any deterioration in hearing between the ages of 45 and 64 should be treated immediately and advises that simply wearing a hearing aid could significantly reduce the risk of developing dementia”.

 Irish Ignore Hearing Loss

-“Medical research has linked impaired hearing to heart health, stroke and diabetes, with depression and social isolation also knock-on impacts of untreated hearing problems”, Dolores says, adding that it makes no sense to ignore a risk factor for disease, like hearing loss, that is easy to address”.
+“Medical research has linked impaired hearing to heart health, stroke and diabetes, with depression and social isolation also knock-on impacts of untreated hearing problems”, Dolores says.

 “The Lancet report shows that if all hearing loss was promptly treated, nearly one in 10 cases of dementia could be wiped out.
 Hearing loss is the leading preventable cause of dementia, and so we have this enormous opportunity to prevent a disease that devastates lives”.

 Hearing problems occur with age due to wear-and-tear damage to the sensory cells inside the ear.
 This gradually affects the ability to pass sound signals to the brain.

 One Third Over 64 Have Significant Hearing Loss